HuolalaTech/hll-wp-therouter-ios/README_CN.md

 // 动态注册服务
 TheRouterManager.registerServices(excludeCocoapods: false)
 ```

+**Precautions**
+Why is there a class called TheRouterApi?
+When making cross module calls, we cannot obtain specific class information from other modules, so the abstract TheRouterApi can implement cross module calls.
+The mandatory verification under Debug is to ensure that there are no issues online, and the last layer of assurance before going online.
+TheRouterApi is not used during registration, but rather during cross module calls, such as' TheRouter. openURL (TheRouterLAApi(). equiredURL) ', which automatically registers routes by implementing the TheRouterAble protocol.
+ForceCheckEnable forces the opening of the convenient class defined by TheRouterApi to be the same as the implementation of the TheRouterAble protocol class.
+If opened, the debugging environment will automatically detect and avoid online problems.
+It is recommended to turn it on.
+There are switches here, but if you think it is unnecessary, change them to false.
+However, if there is a risk, you need to evaluate it yourself.
+In terms of cross module, you may not know what others will change the class name, and this risk should be considered.

+**Precautions**
+Why is there a class called TheRouterApi?
+When making cross module calls, we cannot obtain specific class information from other modules, so the abstract TheRouterApi can implement cross module calls.
+The mandatory verification under Debug is to ensure that there are no issues online, and the last layer of assurance before going online.
+TheRouterApi is not used during registration, but rather during cross module calls, such as' TheRouter. openURL (TheRouterLAApi(). equiredURL) ', which automatically registers routes by implementing the TheRouterAble protocol.
+ForceCheckEnable forces the opening of the convenient class defined by TheRouterApi to be the same as the implementation of the TheRouterAble protocol class.
+If opened, the debugging environment will automatically detect and avoid online problems.
+It is recommended to turn it on.
+There are switches here, but if you think it is unnecessary, change them to false.
+However, if there is a risk, you need to evaluate it yourself.
+In terms of cross module, you may not know what others will change the class name, and this risk should be considered.

  #### OC The form of the annotation
  Here is a list of the ways OC uses annotations, which Swift does not support due to its lack of dynamism.